 While practice-based research in the arts has existed in Switzerland for more than twenty years, there is a lack of infrastructure to bridge the gap between researchers’ every day sharing practices and open research repositories.
 Our analysis of the “THEswissTHING” will inspire the development of community standards for sharing and open research data in the arts.
 Combining approaches of art history and media studies with archival and critical infrastructure practice, the project investigates the role of a pioneering project in testing radical open access practices in the arts.

 The project conducts practice-based research towards analyzing “THEswissTHING.”
-The primary source is the private archive of founding member Barbara Strebel in Basel, which contains digital and analog data documenting the publishing, pedagogical and infrastructural work of the “THEswissTHING.”
-We will collect, organize, describe, and secure the archival material.
+The primary sources include Barbara Strebel’s archive, as well as documents by others relating to neighboring initiatives.
+The material documents the publishing, pedagogical and infrastructural work of the “THEswissTHING.” and neighboring initiatives.
+We collect, organize, describe, and secure the material.
 Archival analysis will be complemented with stakeholder interviews to contextualize “THEswissTHING” within the recent history of artistic knowledge practices, the history of media labs, and radical open access approaches.
-Further, the project designs and develops an interface to publish the research data exploring the socio-political connotations of “openness” in FAIR ORD practices.
-Based on this design research, we will reflect on the processes of sharing the project’s research data.
+Further, the project designs a feminist data vizualisation in form of an interface to publish the research data exploring the socio-political connotations of “openness” in FAIR ORD practices.
+Based on this design research process, we will reflect on the means of sharing the project’s research data.

 The project’s team combines art history, design research, and media studies expertise and cooperates with digital preservation experts, digital humanities scholars, and audio-visual producers.
 We draw on research on artistic knowledge practices and critical infrastructure studies, such as the investigation of research infrastructures and experimentation with open access and open research data.
 Our findings aim to produce reflexive feedback between digital preservation, scholarship, and design around sociotechnical imaginaries of accessibility and openness in sharing knowledge in the arts.